PISAresearch/metamask-comp/README.md

 ```
 bytes _h = "0x0...";
 address signer = "0x0....":
-uint nonce1 (index) = 0;
+uint nonce1 = 0;
-uint nonce2 (bitmap) = "0000000000100000";
+uint nonce2 = "10";
 bytes sig = "0x00....";

 ```

-But what does it mean to increment nonce1 or nonce1?
+The meta-transaction in the above example his is the 10th transaction for concurrent slot 0.
+But what does that really mean?
  - Nonce 1: We increase the capacity of our concurrent transactions
  - Nonce 2: Replace-by-version, we just process the meta-transactions in order.

-If we want to fulfil 40 concurrent and in-flight meta-transactions at any time, then we use the slots 0,...,40 for nonce1.
-Every tiem a new meta-transaction is confirmed for nonce1:nonce2, we can simply increment nonce2 with a new job.
+What if we want to fulfil 40 concurrent and in-flight meta-transactions at any time, then we use the slots (nonce1) 0,...,40 and every time a new-metatransaction is confirmed for a slot, we simply increment nonce2.

 Benefits:
 - *Concurrent tx:* We can support any number of concurrent transactions.